 - Applications of 3D printing or additive manufacturing techniques to design for dynamic or impact loadings

 All faculty and researchers at the Johns Hopkins University, as well as Applied Physics Laboratory (APL) Staff, who can serve as Principal and Co-Investigators are eligible to apply.
 Existing HEMI fellows are encouraged to apply.

 The total budget request for a faculty member or team may not exceed $25,000.
 The project period is up to one year.
-HEMI leadership anticipates funding one current HEMI Fellow in addition to at least one external award.
+HEMI leadership anticipates funding at least one seed grant award.